Understanding Customer Churn: Definition, Meaning, and Strategies

 Does your business rely on subscriptions, or do you own a software-as-a-service (SaaS) company?
 If you make money from customers who pay every month, tracking customer churn is highly important for you.

 It allows you to predict when customers might leave so that you can take necessary action to keep them.
+For example: D2C companies with over $5M in revenue use churn analysis to identify weak points in onboarding or customer support.
 To prevent revenue loss, you should check your churn rate regularly.

 Want to know more?
 In this article, let’s check out the definition of customer churn, its causes, and impact on your business.
 Also, we will learn how you can measure customer churn and identify it.